 In order to simplify this operation, the following calculator can be handy:

-Now that the calculations are terminated, the hard part begins: will the calculated windings fit on the selected core?
+Now that the calculations are done, the hard part begins: will the calculated windings fit on the selected core?
 Well, the answer is not easy and depends on a large number of factors: wire cross-section and shape, wire bending radius, quality of the winding, presence of insulating foils between winding layers, and so on.
 On the other hand, some experience will be more helpful than plenty of equations.

 Many transformers have E-I core plates, like the one in the above picture.
 When rebuilding the core, the plates have to be crossed: E-I for one layer and I-E for the following one, and so on.
 This minimizes the air gap and helps keeping the coupling factor high.